The best place to start is at the beginning…

 I was raised by a Home Economist with a background in nutrition.
 So, even on my least responsible days, I’ve always felt guilty if there was nothing green on the plate.

-As a mom of now two boys, today I eat a bigger variety of fresh fruits and vegetables, more legumes, more fish and am aiming for more and more whole grains.
+As a mom of now three little boys, today I eat a bigger variety of fresh fruits and vegetables, more legumes, more fish and am aiming for more and more whole grains.
 But as a food lover, there was certainly no way I’m going to sacrifice on flavour!

 This blog is the result of this journey.
 Here I share the food I love to cook almost as much as I like to eat it.
 Best of all, the recipes here are made almost entirely from scratch and use whole ingredients, so you’ll feel good after eating too.